 RPL 343/HSA 343

-An examination of where and why the hospitality services industry client travels at home and abroad and the economic impact of tourism expenditures.
+An examination of where and why the hospitality services industry client travels domestically and abroad, and the economic impact of tourism expenditures.
 Identical to HSA 343.
 Credit may not be earned in more than one of these courses.
-Recommended: 56 semester hours completed; admission to Professional Business Studies, or listed on signed major or minor.

 Planning Recreation Programs and Events